 Attorneys represented by this bargaining unit are exempt under the Fair Labor Standards Act and are therefore not entitled to overtime pay or compensatory time off in lieu of overtime.
 Deputy District Attorneys are expected to be available after hours for Search Warrant Review, Ride Alongs, and at the request of law enforcement be available by phone or in person for legal opinions.
 In recognition of this, Deputy District Attorneys shall be credited with forty eight (48) hours of ATO under this section on July 1st of each fiscal year.
-When a member is first employed they will start their first pay period with the full 48 hours of ATO accrual regardless of the start date.
 This credit shall be the total of any earned hours due to these job requirements in excess of the normal 40 hour work week and shall replace the 218 hours maximum Deputy District Attorneys were able to accrue under the previous MOU.
 ATO hours may not be cashed out and must be used by the end of the last full pay period of each fiscal year or be forfeited.